 Your Origin client can’t get online?
 Don’t worry… You’re not the only one.
-Many Origin users have had the same issue occurring on their computer.
+Many Origin users have had the same issue occurring on their computers.
 But more importantly, you should be able to fix this issue very easily

 Fixes to try